OpenID Federation 1.0

 Metadata that are defined in OpenID Connect Dynamic Client Registration 1.0, RFC 7591 OAuth 2.0 Dynamic Client Registration Protocol and other standard specifications may appear in the openid_relying_party JSON object.

-In addition, the OIDC Federation specification defines the following client metadata.
+In addition, the OpenID Federation specification defines the following client metadata.

 • client_registration_types